getbraincloud/braincloud-roomserver-unreal/readme.md

 2. Make an account on DockerHub and create a Docker Repo for your dedicated server container

-3. In Servers->My Servers create a new server, you can call this `dedicatedserver` and set the `Server Type` to `Room Server (hosted)` then provide the Docker Registry and Docker Repo you created in the previous step.
+3. In the brainCloud portal, select your app and go to Design-> Servers->My Servers create a new server, you can call this `dedicatedserver` and set the `Server Type` to `Room Server (hosted)` then provide the Docker Registry and Docker Repo you created in the previous step.

 4. In Multiplayer->Lobbies set up a new lobby type and call it `DED_FPS` and set the Server of this lobby to the one you created in the previous step, `dedicatedserver`.
 Also make sure `Disband on start` is unchecked in the lobby rules